lemuelpjr/css-float-grid/README.md

-# Custom CSS Grid Using Float
+# My CSS Grid Using Float

-A CSS grid using floats and calc for future reference and customization when creating my layouts.
+A CSS grid using floats and calc for future reference and customization when creating my layouts for older browser support.